roydcarlson/ddash/README.md

 ## Contribute
 ---
 ### Use cases
-I envisioned DDASH as a better way for medical and life science researchers to collaborate and share data.
-If you or your organization use DDASH to do something that would otherwise be impossible using a distributed system, please share your experience and help others learn how they could do the same!
+If you or your organization use DDASH to do something that would otherwise be impossible using a centralized system, please share your experience!

 ### Bug reports
 You can submit bug reports using the [GitHub issue tracker](https://github.com/osmode/ddash/issues).